-Check operation of thermostat.
+Check the operation of thermostat.

-5.2 To Remove an Oven Element Thermal Cut-out DISCONNECT FROM THE ELECTRICITY SUPPLY.
+5.2 To Remove an Oven Element Thermal Cut-out

 Pull the cooker forward to gain access to the cover box.
 Undo the cover screws and lift clear.
 The cut-out is located on the earth plate beside the oven element connections.
 Disconnect the cut-out wiring.
 Undo the fixings that secure the cut-out to the earth plate and remove.